f-dufour/MyBlockchain/Readme.md

 **Related to the blockchain**:

 - [ ] Current immplementation does not check for balance of a participant before accepting a transaction
+- [ ] Current implementation permits to easily add  a transaction within a block
 - [ ] Current implementation does not suport P2P
-- [ ] Current implementation permits to easily add  a transaction within a block
+- [ ] Current implementation does not make use of public/private key for participants

 **Related to the code**: